CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9Z - Besselian Element Table.md

 ### Table of Elements for the Solar Eclipse of April 8, 2024
+Elements are calculated by the method of example $9.2$.
 All angles are given in radians and all distances are given in Earth equatorial radii.
 All values are rounded to eight decimal digits, then trailing zeros are dropped.
 #### Besselian Elements
 ```math
 \begin{array}{|c|c|c|c|c|c|c|c|c|}\hline t & d & \mu & x & y & i_1 & i_2 & l_1 & l_2 \\ \hline